July 1, 2014 by Administrator · Comments Off

 Submitted by Norm Stutesman

-Hi.
-I’m a male Doberman mix but I am red and rust, instead of black and tan.
-I’m about 2 years old and I have already been neutered.
-I love attention and know how to sit and shake.
-I walk nicely on a leash and love to play fetch with a tennis ball.
-I can even catch it!
-I am fine with other dogs and am pretty curious about those critters they call cats.
-Please come and see me.
-I’d like to be part of your family.
-My docket number is 11926, at the St. Joseph County Animal Control Shelter located at 652 E. Main St., Centreville, MI.
+Hello.
+My name is Feldon and I am a male brown and white hound mix, about 2 years old.
+I weigh about 52 pounds and have already been neutered.
+I’m kind of shy at first but it doesn’t take me too long to warm up to you.
+I have very pretty, liquid brown eyes.
+I really love attention and am not overly active.
+Come in and see how nice I am and make me part of your family.
+My docket number is 12083, at the St. Joseph County Animal Control Shelter located at 652 E. Main St., Centreville, MI.
 Animal Control is open Monday – Friday, from 9:00 a.m. – 4:30 p.m.
 The first Saturday of each month AC is open for adoptions from 9:00 am – 12:00 noon.
 Their phone number is 269-467-6475.
 Please visit the Animal Rescue Fund website at www.arfund.org to see more adoptable pets.
+NOTE: ARF will pay for the spay/neuter of ANY adopted pet from animal control.
+This is done at the Humane Society in Kalamazoo.
+If the owner wants to go to a local vet, the same amount will be given to that vet.
+This is for a limited number of adoptions, so come in and take advantage of this helping hand from ARF.
 Up-Cycled Pets needs reliable foster homes so some pets can learn more about living in a safe home before adoption.
 Go to www.upcycledpets.com for more information about how to help this group.
-Last week’s Pet of the Week, the two beautiful calicoes are still waiting for a loving home.
-NOTE: Animal Rescue Fund will pay for the spay or neuter of ANY animal adopted at Animal Control for the months of January and February, not just the Pet of the Week.
-This is through the Kalamazoo Humane Society only, no substitutions during these two months.
 Also, a rabies shot is available free of charge through the Kalamazoo Humane Society by contacting Animal Rescue Fund (269-718-3775).
 There are 10 shots available on a first come, first served basis.
 No substitutions are available.
-The Kalamazoo Human Society is the only location for the offer.
+The Kalamazoo Humane Society is the only location for the offer.